Bevia/NestedClasses/README.md

 # NestedClasses
+Java supports 2 types of nested classes:

+a) Static Nested Classes

+b) Non-static Nested Classes OR Inner Classes

+Non-static nested classes can be:

+a) Member Inner Classes

+b) Local Inner Classes

+c) Anonymous Inner Classes

-The 4 types of Java Nested Classes:
+In brief, the 4 types of Java Nested Classes shown in this project are:

 1)Static Nested Class